radrow/rfcs/text/000-vernac-output-assert.md

 # Summary

 I would like to see and test outputs of vernacular commands without necessarily going into interactive.
-More concretely, I propose to add a feature that lets me paste the desired output of a particular command into Rocq code and make Rocq verify whether it matches.
+More concretely, I propose a feature that lets me paste the desired output of a particular command into Rocq code and make Rocq verify whether it matches.
 The concept is similar to the existing `Fail` command.

 This is by the way a [feature](https://florisvandoorn.com/carleson/docs/Lean/Elab/GuardMsgs.html) in